gwbres/adi-ad9546/README.md

 # ADI-AD9546

-Set of tools to interact & program AD9546,AD9545 chips by Analog Devices.
+Set of tools to interact & program AD9546,AD9545 integrated circuits, by Analog Devices.

 These scripts are not Windows compatible.